AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/02/page02.md

 ### Task 4: Storing the Data

+In this task, you will export your cleaned NASCAR dataset to Azure Blob Storage using the Export Data component in Azure ML Designer.
+This ensures that your processed data is saved securely in the cloud and is ready for reuse in future experiments or analysis.

 1. In the **Component (1)** tab, search for **Export Data (2)** and drag the component into the canvas **(3)**.
 Connect the **Result dataset** from the last component into the **Input path** for the **Export Data** component **(4)**.

     ![](../images/n52c19.png)